 For a thrilling evening activity, check out the Autobahn Indoor Speedway in Lemoyne.
 This is the largest indoor go-karting facility in Pennsylvania with unique, high-speed electric Italian pro-karts.

 If you are an early riser, spend your morning at the Williams Grove Farmers Flea Market.
 Featuring ample parking and more than 450 vendor spots during the summer, this year-round market begins each Sunday at dawn.
-The grounds also feature special events including opportunities to conduct a steam engine, tractor pulls and an annual Steam Show including musical performances, steam engine and tractor parades, horse pulls and consignment sales.
-All proceeds benefit the Williams Grove Historic Steam Engine Association.
+The grounds also feature special events such as the Spring Show and Steam School and the Annual Show in August.

 The Eastern Museum of Motor Racing was founded by a small group of racing enthusiasts in 1975.
 Featuring dirt track racing memorabilia such as vintage race cars, artifacts and a research library, the museum also includes a wide variety of racing machines like stock cars, motorcycles, Indy cars, NASCAR and drag cars.